Loan Repayment Assistance Program

 4. Who notifies applicants about decisions made on their applications?
 The LBF will notify all applicants directly and provide the necessary award paperwork.

 1. Will we be able to continue our current established process?
-The LBF is delighted to offer your law school alum meeting eligibility requirements an opportunity to apply for loan repayment assistance for the 2024-2025 fiscal year.
-The application portal will open on December 1, 2023.
+The LBF is delighted to offer your law school alum meeting eligibility requirements an opportunity to apply for loan repayment assistance annually.

 2. How will funds be administered?
 Funds are disbursed on a quarterly basis starting at the beginning of the grant year, July 1, with subsequent quarterly payments based upon receipt of the required reporting confirming eligible loan payments.